LeleDerGrasshalmi/FortniteEndpointsDocumentation/FortniteWebsite/Promotion/Code.md

 `not-entitled` Error means not eligible

-This endpoint is now deprecated
+This endpoint is now deprecated as of 26.01.2023